-In your search for classic car shipper you will come across the following entities:
+In the auto transport business, some shippers are more reputable than others.
+In your search you will come across the following entities:

 - Broker/Carrier Companies